Nandhu-A17/ORM/README.md

 # Ex02 Django ORM Web Application
-## Date:
+## Date: 12-04-25

 ## AIM
-To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM).
+To develop a Django application to store and retrieve data from a Movies Database using Object Relational Mapping(ORM)

-## ENTITY RELATIONSHIP DIAGRAM

 ## DESIGN STEPS